Ottoman Hungary: Immigration

-According to data presented in the most authoritative studies, the collective population of all three regions grew from about 3.5 million inhabitants at the close of the 16th century to about 4 million by the close of the 17th century.
+According to the most authoritative studies, the combined population of all three regions grew from about 3.5 million at the close of the 16th century to about 4 million at the close of the 17th century.
 This increase was before the immigration to Hungary from other parts of the Habsburg Empire.
 The Ottoman–Habsburg wars of the 17th century were fought intermittently and affected populations occupying a much narrower band of territory.
 Thus wartime dislocations in Hungary do not seem to have seriously affected mortality rates among the general civilian population.
 The breakdown of social order and other economic links between contiguous regions that is associated with prolonged warfare of the medieval pattern was largely absent in Ottoman warfare of the 17th century.
 The most severe destructions were experienced during the Hungarian time of troubles, when between 1604 and 1606 the worst effects of the controlled confrontation between Ottoman-Habsburg forces were magnified many times over by Hungary's descent into civil war during the Bocskay rebellion.

 Hungary's population in the late 16th century was in Ottoman Hungary 900,000, in Habsburg Hungary 1,800,000 and 'free' (Transylvania) Hungary 800,000, making a total of 3,500,000 inhabitants for the whole of Hungary.

 The population growth in Ottoman Hungary during the 17th century was slight: from 900,000 to approximately 1,000,000 inhabitants, a rate similar to that experienced in Royal Hungary and Transylvania.

 Culture

-Despite the continuous warfare with the Habsburgs, several cultural centres sprang up in this far northern corner of the Empire.
+Despite the continuous warfare with the Habsburgs, several Muslim cultural centres sprang up in this far northern corner of the Empire.
 Examples of Ottoman architecture of the classical period, seen in the famous centres of Constantinople and Edirne, were also seen in the territory of present-day southern Hungary, where mosques, bridges, fountains, baths and schools were built.
 After the Habsburg reclamation, most of these works were destroyed and few survive to this day.
 The introduction of Turkish baths, with the building of the Rudas Baths, was the beginning of a long tradition in the territory of present-day Hungary.
 No less than 75 hammams (steam baths) were built during the Ottoman age.